Why Self-Love is the Way to All Love

 The way in which you deal with these “shortcomings” will largely be defined by how you deal with your own shortcomings.
 If you are loving and accepting of yourself in spite of your flaws, you are likely to react with that same love and acceptance towards others.
 However, if you are disdainful and unforgiving towards yourself, expecting perfection at every turn, then guess what?
 That’s exactly how you’re going to treat your partner.

 If you want to find love, you need to find a way to love you.
 Your version of self-love doesn’t have to look like everyone else’s.
-You might want to practice yoga, or take the time each day to read a novel, or treat yourself to a bubble bath.
+You might want to practice yoga and meditation, or take the time each day to read a novel, or treat yourself to a bubble bath.
 Don’t be afraid to indulge or be a little silly.
 This is about becoming the best, most secure and vibrant you.
 So play.
 Try something new.
 It doesn’t matter what you do so long as it makes you feel cared for, worthy and in control of your own destiny because you absolutely are!
 Become your own best advocate.
 It will make you feel amazing, and it will show potential partners that you value yourself enough to do it.

 By the way, the point is not to get a boyfriend.
 If you do loving things for yourself hoping that this will attract a man who will then take over, don’t kid yourself.
 Self-love, like many popular versions of romantic love, is a lifelong commitment.
 If you’re only doing it to attract a guy, it’s not going to work.
 The idea that prince (or princess), charming is going to save you or transform your life in some grand way is not only unrealistic.
 I’d argue that it’s overrated.
 Romantic love can certainly be wonderful, magical, and perhaps even transforming, but it works best when both partners have a sturdy foundation to build on.
 This is not the picture of love that the media or the entertainment industry would like us to have, but it is a picture grounded in reality.